maksymdevflow/terraform-study-deploy/README.md

 # Terraform AWS Infrastructure Guide

-This guide explains how to set up AWS infrastructure using Terraform.
+This guide is a collection of notes and explanations from my Terraform learning journey.
+It explains how to set up AWS infrastructure using Terraform, and I hope it might be useful for others who are learning Terraform as well.
 We use variables to keep sensitive information like access keys and passwords secure.

 ## Table of Contents